wjd52/codex-blackboard/docs/Solving.md

 * **New Puzzles**: A puzzle was unlocked.
 Clicking this notification will take you to the puzzle page.
 Disabled by default.
 * **Stuck Puzzles**: A puzzle was marked as stuck.
 Clicking this notification will take you to the puzzle page.
 Disabled by default.
 * **Favorite Mechanics**: A puzzle has been marked as using one of your **Favorite Mechanics**.
 Clicking this notification will take you to the puzzle page.
 Enabled by default.
+* **Private Messages**: Someone has sent you a private message.
+Clicking this notification will take you to the room the message was sent in.
+Enabled by default.

 Chat
 ====